-Consultation letter for 2020 - please see bottom of this page
+Consultation letter for 2021-22, please see bottom of this page

-ARRANGEMENTS FOR ADMISSIONS: SEPTEMBER 2018
+ARRANGEMENTS FOR ADMISSION SEPTEMBER 2022-23

-The area served by the school includes part of Swadlincote and the villages of Church Gresley, Castle Gresley and Linton.
-To find your normal area secondary school go to www.derbyshire.gov.uk/admissions and enter your postcode.
-A map is available on our CONTACT US tab.
-Parents/Carers can choose the school which best meets their child’s needs.
+The area served by the academy includes part of Swadlincote and the villages of Church Gresley, Castle Gresley and Linton.
+To find your normal area secondary school/academy, go to www.derbyshire.gov.uk/admissions and enter your postcode.
+A map is available on The Pingle Academy website www.pingle.derbyshire.sch.uk.

 Entry at Year 7

-- Children living in the normal area served by the school at the time of application and admission who have a brother or sister attending The Pingle Academy at the time of application and admission.
+- Children living in the normal area served by the academy at the time of application and admission who have a brother or sister attending The Pingle Academy at the time of application and admission.
 Brother or sister includes a half-brother or half-sister, a legally adopted child who is regarded as a brother or a sister, a step-brother or step-sister who resides in the same family unit.

-- Children living in the normal area served by the school.
+- Children living in the normal area served by the academy at the time of application and admission.
 (This is defined as the child having settled full-time residence in a property which is the child’s only or main residence).

 - Other children whose parents have requested a place.